-As seen in section \ref{sec:stat}, beyond the time instant of the transient when buoyancy start to be not negligible, the onset of a sublayer takes place in the center of the domain where the initial temperature gradient is located.
-The formation and time evolution of such sublayers are shown in Fig. \ref{fig:thicknesses}, where the time variation of the temperature and vapor interface thicknesses and the normalized kinetic energy profiles, $E_\mathrm{norm}=\left(\langle E \rangle - E_\mathrm{min}\right)/\left(E_\mathrm{max}-E_\mathrm{min}\right)$, are shown.
-Here, $E_\mathrm{max}$ and $E_\mathrm{min}$ are the maximum and the minimum of the mean kinetic energy, respectively.
-The normalized energy is nearly equal to 0 in the low energy clear-air region, and nearly equal to 1 in the high energy cloud vapor region.
-In stable cases, the presence of the pit of energy changes the location of $E_\mathrm{min}$, which now is placed inside the pit, while $E_\mathrm{max}$ always remains inside the high energy region.
-As a consequence, after the pit onset, $E_\mathrm{norm}$ is approximately equal to 1 in high-energy region, 0 inside the pit and $>0$ in the low energy region, as it can be observed in panel (c) of Fig. \ref{fig:thicknesses} for the case \fr=4.2.
-An opposite behavior can be observed in unstable cases, after the formation of their peak sublayer: $E_\mathrm{norm}$ is 0 in the low energy region, 1 inside the peak sublayer, and $<1$ in the high energy region, see panel (e) in the above figure.
+In section \ref{sec:stat}, the onset of a sublayer can be observed beyond the time instant of the transient when buoyancy starts to be non-negligible in the center of the domain, where the initial temperature gradient is located.
+The formation and time evolution of such a sublayer are shown in Fig. \ref{fig:thicknesses}, where the time variation of the temperature and vapor interface thicknesses and the normalized kinetic energy profiles, $E_\mathrm{norm}=\left(\langle E \rangle - E_\mathrm{min}\right)/\left(E_\mathrm{max}-E_\mathrm{min}\right)$, are shown.
+Here, $E_\mathrm{max}$ and $E_\mathrm{min}$ are the maximum and the minimum mean kinetic energies, respectively.
+The normalized energy is almost equal to 0 in the low energy clear-air region, and nearly equal to 1 in the high energy cloud vapor region.
+In stable cases, the presence of the pit of energy changes the location of $E_\mathrm{min}$, which is now placed inside the pit, while $E_\mathrm{max}$ always remains inside the high energy region.
+As a consequence, after the onset of the pit, $E_\mathrm{norm}$ is approximately equal to 1 in the high-energy region, to 0 inside the pit and to $>0$ in the low energy region, as can be observed in panel (c) in Fig. \ref{fig:thicknesses} for the \fr=4.2 case.
+An opposite trend can be observed in unstable cases, after the formation of their peak sublayer: $E_\mathrm{norm}$ is 0 in the low energy region, 1 inside the peak sublayer, and $<1$ in the high energy region, see panel (e) in the same figure.

-It is convenient to analyze these "loss" or "gain" variations with reference to the neutral case \fr=69.2.
+It is worth analyzing these "loss" or "gain" variations with reference to the neutral case of \fr=69.2.
 We can define the following relative kinetic energy variation:

-where $E_{\mathrm{mix}}$ and $E_{\mathrm{mix,Fr}^2=69.2}$ are the kinetic energies contained inside the mixing layer.
-This is obtained by integration over the thickness $\Delta_{\chi}$ which is conveniently defined on the passive scalar distribution.
-In fact, the complex behavior of the kinetic energy profiles makes it difficult to provide an unambiguous definition for the layer thickness.
+where $E_{\mathrm{mix}}$ and $E_{\mathrm{mix,Fr}^2=69.2}$ are the kinetic energies within the mixing layer.
+This variation is obtained by integrating over thickness $\Delta_{\chi}$, which is conveniently defined on the passive scalar distribution.
+In fact, the complex behavior of the kinetic energy profiles makes it difficult to provide an unambiguous definition of the layer thickness.
 The definition of $\Delta_{\chi}$ is given by

-where $x_\mathrm{top}$ and $x_\mathrm{bot}$ are the vertical locations where the mean scalar concentration is equal to 0.25 and 0.75, respectively:
+where $x_\mathrm{top}$ and $x_\mathrm{bot}$ are the vertical locations in which the mean scalar concentrations are equal to 0.25 and 0.75, respectively: